antistereov/singularity-core/docs/docs/guides/auth/oauth2.md

 [`GET /api/users/me/providers`](../../api/get-identity-providers.api.mdx)
 with a valid [`AccessToken`](./tokens#access-token).

-### Getting Password Status

-You can check if a user with a given email is set up authentication using email and password through [`GET /api/users/me/providers/password-status`](../../api/get-password-status-by-id.api.mdx).
-This can be useful in the login flow.

 ### Connecting an OAuth2 Provider to an Existing Account

 It is possible to connect multiple OAuth2 clients to an account.